ncatlab/nlab-content/pages/8/1/0/4/4018/content.md

 $$\{x \in X: \vdash_Y R(f_1(x), \ldots, f_n(x))\} \in \mathcal{U}$$

 for any chosen representatives $f_1, \ldots, f_n$.
-Note that the interpretations of functions and relations are well-defined on the ultrapower depends only on the filter axioms.
+Note that the well-definedness of the interpretations of functions and relations depends only on the filter axioms.

 That the ultrapower is a model of the theory is a consequence of Los's theorem.
 (Here one needs all of the ultrafilter conditions, in particular one needs condition 4 in order to accommodate satisfaction of formulas involving instances of negation.)